ryanezil/amqstreams-argocd/README.md

 ## Deploy AMQ Streams Environments

-Name:                        default
-Description:
-Destinations:                *,*
-Repositories:                *
-Allowed Cluster Resources:   */*
-Denied Namespaced Resources: <none>
-Signature keys:              <none>
-Orphaned Resources:          disabled

-1. Create new ArgoCD project.
+1. Create two ArgoCD projects: DEV and TEST.

     The following commands create two new projects with the same configuration as the 'default' project.